Stocks Rise On Renewed Hopes Of Rate Cuts - UrduPoint

 Stocks Rise On Renewed Hopes Of Rate Cuts

-European and Asian stock markets rose on Monday on renewed optimism that the US Federal Reserve will cut interest rates this year
+Stock markets advanced on Monday on renewed optimism that the US Federal Reserve will cut interest rates this year and a positive corporate earnings season

-Paris, (UrduPoint / Pakistan Point News - 6th May, 2024) European and Asian stock markets rose on Monday on renewed optimism that the US Federal Reserve will cut interest rates this year.
+Paris, (UrduPoint / Pakistan Point News - 6th May, 2024) Stock markets advanced on Monday on renewed optimism that the US Federal Reserve will cut interest rates this year and a positive corporate earnings season.

-Stock exchanges in Hong Kong and Shanghai closed up, while Paris and Frankfurt pushed higher at around midday in holiday-thinned trading.
+Wall Street opened higher while eurozone equities were up in afternoon deals after Hong Kong and Shanghai closed in the green.

 Investors welcomed data on Friday that showed US job growth had slowed in April, raising hopes that the Fed will lower rates in September.